Proven Success

 Our team has a history of delivering successful micro-budget projects and boasts valuable partnerships within the independent film community.

-Jill is an award-winning Atlanta-based producer and writer committed to expanding opportunities for underrepresented filmmakers.
+Jill is an award-winning Atlanta-based producer, actor, and writer committed to expanding opportunities for underrepresented filmmakers.

 Her viral hit We’re Getting Nowhere, widely credited by the press as “the video blog that started it all” for LGBTQ new media, led to a development deal with Viacom and a series of roles in television and film.
 Her acting work earned two Audience Choice Awards at Logo’s NewNowNext Awards.
 She has served on the Screen Actors Guild LGBTQ National Board and has spoken on LGBTQ media issues in more than two dozen cities worldwide, including mainstage appearances at San Francisco Pride, Clexacon Los Angeles, and Munich Pride.